SubbalakshmiC/CCNA-1/CCNA_Sam.md

 	* `incomplete command` - You did not enter all the keywords or values that are required by this command
 	* `invalid command` - You entered the command incorrectly.
 The ^ marks the point of the error

+* Cisco switches use an 'Aging Timer' which lasts 300 seconds (5 Minutes) to know when to remove an address from a MAC address table.
+If a cable is removed from a port, the time is set to 0
+* CAM - Content Addressable Memory.
+MAC Addresses are stored here
 * When making changes to the operation of a switch or router, saving and managing said changes are important.
 * The following commands may be useful:
 	* `show running-config` - Displays the current running configuration.
 You can also use filters.
 For example, you can use the show running-config interface GigabitEthernet0/1 command to display only the interface GigabitEthernet0/1 running configuration.